malares/STeM-Scientifc-Paper-Mining-Tool/README.md

 STeM was built during a feasibility study I made to see whether it is possible to evaluate scientific papers by nouns or not.
 I used papers out of my area of knowledge (receiver coupling to the seafloor, microseismic and seismic on ice) and compared the text-mining results with my personal assessment of the articles.
 I got a good agreement between my assessment and the text-mining results.
-This promising result helped to focus only on the interesting papers without reading them first.
-I even found some papers I did not find before, by using the “search web”-button..
+This promising result helped to focus only on the interesting papers without reading all of them first.
+I even found some papers I did not find before, by using the “search web”-button.

 Since, I am no expert in all areas ;-) I would very much appreciate your feedback to this little program and how helpful you deem it to be for your area of interest.